THERAPY AFTER BREAKUP OR DIVORCE IN VA AND DC

 An arena where you can get curious about how you got here and what is going on in your brain and your heart.

-A place to let your guard down (only when you feel like it), be challenged, and experiment with new approaches to thinking, being, and doing a relational context.
+A place to let your guard down (when you feel like it), be challenged, and experiment with new approaches to creating and being in relationships.

 A way to heal and feel more of who you really are, eventually ready for a new relationship that will be sturdier and more fulfilling.